JE-Ramos/healthyfied-blog/README.md

 3. After installation, Ghost will be running at http://localhost:2368 with the admin panel at http://localhost:2368/ghost/

-### Working with the Theme

-1. Clone this repository:
+4. Clone this repository:
    ```bash
    git clone https://github.com/JE-Ramos/healthyfied-blog.git
    cd healthyfied-blog
    ```

-2. Install dependencies:
+5. Install dependencies:
    ```bash
    yarn install
    ```

-3. Build the theme and create a zip file:
+6. Build the theme and create a zip file:
    ```bash
    yarn zip
    ```
    This will create a `healthyfied.zip` file in the `dist/` directory.

-4. Upload the theme to your local Ghost instance:
+7. Upload the theme to your local Ghost instance:
    - Go to http://localhost:2368/ghost/#/settings/design/change-theme
    - Click "Upload a theme"
    - Select the `dist/healthyfied.zip` file
    - Activate the theme

-5. For active development with live reloading:
+8. For active development with live reloading:
    ```bash
    yarn dev
    ```